evolucionario/CladeDatePaper2022/README.md

 ### Simulations used for the validation of the CladeDate algorithm

-  1. Simulation of Datasets: R code used for generating phylogenetic trees, DNA sequencies, and fossil records.
+  1. Simulation of Datasets: `R` code used for generating phylogenetic trees, DNA sequencies, and fossil records.

-  2. Simulations CladeDate with Chronos: R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos'in the _ape_ package (Paradis & Schliep 2019).
+  2. Simulations CladeDate with Chronos: `R` code for analyzing the simulated data using `CladeDate` and the time-tree estimation function `chronos` in the `ape` package (Paradis & Schliep 2019).

-  3. Simulation for CladeAge Analysis: R code for the comparison between CladeDate + chronos and CladeAge + BEAST (Matschiner et al. 2017).
+  3. Simulation for CladeAge Analysis: `R` code for the comparison between `CladeDate` + `chronos` and `CladeAge` + `BEAST` (Matschiner et al. 2017).

 ### References